Haoxi2002/Image-Mixer/README.md

 ### Data

 The ECW dataset used in the paper can be downloaded in the repo [ECWDataset](https://github.com/hsy23/ECWDataset).
-The required data files should be put into data folder `./data/ECW/`.
+The required data files has already been put into data folder `./data/ECW/`.

 We only use the `bw_upload` columns.